-After the passing score has been approved by the vice presidentâ€'admissions, the data is verified and released to the CAS Office to update each candidate's record.
-A link to the web page with passing candidate numbers, which will reside at a randomly generated web address, will be sent via email to the candidates who sat for the exam for which results are available Lastly, grade reports will be sent to candidates.
+After the vice president-admissions has approved the passing score the data is verified and released to the CAS Office to update each candidate's record.
+A link to the web page with passing candidate numbers, which will reside at a randomly generated web address, will be sent via e-mail to the candidates who sat for the exam for which results are available Lastly, grade reports will be sent to candidates.